Transactional Email vs. Marketing Email- The Big Difference Explained

 Marketing emails, on the other hand, are emails that are sent with the primary purpose of promoting a product or service.
 They are typically sent to a larger audience and are meant to build brand awareness, generate leads, or drive sales.
 Examples of marketing emails include newsletters, promotional emails, and abandoned cart emails.

 Transactional and marketing emails are two types of emails that businesses may use to communicate with their customers or leads.
-While both types of emails serve a similar purpose of delivering information or promotional content to recipients, they differ in terms of their content, purpose, and actions they are intended to elicit from the recipient.
+While both marketing vs transactional emails serve a similar purpose of delivering information or promotional content to recipients, they differ in terms of their content, purpose, and actions they are intended to elicit from the recipient.

 Can transactional emails include marketing?